Fl0W97/CI_p1_meditation-_website/README.md

 Some adjustment has been necessary i.e. the flex features haven't been working correctly due to wrong values.
 Typos caused problems with css definitions, ...

 id="menu_meditations"
 Due to header fixation the anchor has to be placed to another section (more above).
 Same problem appears when the sub-navigation is used an the user wants to jump to i.e. the body scan meditation.
 The header covers the audio player, the user has to scroll up a bit.
+To fix this issue a hidden anchor was added.

 id="logo-size"
-is used multiple times, therefore the elemt type id is not valid.
+Id selector is used multiple times, therefore the elemt type id is not valid.
 The elemt is transferred into a class element.

+Due to a bad performance via Lighthouse the images have been compressed via [tiny.com](https://tinypng.com/)

 ### Validator Testing